-The SPI is a two chamber oil and grit separator treatment system that is designed to capture deleterious substances present in storm sewer effluent including waste materials, total suspended solids (TSS), and petroleum products.
+The standard SPI is a two chamber oil and grit separator treatment system designed to capture detrimental substances present in storm sewer effluent including waste materials, total suspended solids (TSS), and petroleum products.

 Within Chamber #1 of the SPI, larger waste materials are captured on a steel grate which is situated immediately below the invert of the inlet pipe.